VanTaS15/RotationLedger/README.md

 | live       | same fingerprint appears in del lines | rotated   | `removed_sha`, `removed_at`       |
 | live       | end of history reached, still present | live      | window measured to newest commit  |
 | rotated    | fingerprint added again later         | live      | a new, separate lifetime opens    |

+Two details are worth stating because they change the numbers:

+- Within a single commit, a line that is edited shows up as both a deletion and an addition.
+If a fingerprint appears in both the added and removed sets of the same commit, it is treated as still present, not rotated.
+Only a deletion with no matching addition closes the window (`lifetime.py`, the removal loop guards on `fp not in added`).
+- A value that is removed and later re-added is modelled as two separate lifetimes rather than one merged span, so a rotation that reuses the same value is never silently collapsed into a single window.